 Evacuation Versus Shelter-In-Place

 This facility uses a standard approach to managing emergencies.
-The Administrator serves as the Incident Commander.
+The C.E.O. serves as the Incident Commander.
 Department Heads serve specific roles during an emergency.
 They communicate with staff and local emergency management officials in order to make decisions.
 One major decision is whether to evacuate or shelter-in-place.
-The Administrator makes the final decision.
+The C.E.O. makes the final decision.

 In case of evacuation, we have procedures in place to ensure the safety of our residents.
 We have made arrangements in advance with other facilities and transportation services to ensure our residents have a safe place to go.
 Our nurses send important medical information with each resident.
 They keep a log of where each resident is sent.
-In case of immediate evacuation, such as with a fire, our safe zone is [specify location].
+In case of immediate evacuation, such as with a fire, our safe zone is Alma Public Schools.

-Some situations will warrant the facility to be placed on “lock-down”.
+Some situations will warrant the facility to be placed on “lock down”.
 During these situations, no one will be allowed to enter or leave the facility.
-Lock-downs may occur for many reasons, including (but not limited to) a weather-related event, or police action outside the building.
-In the event of a lock-down, please remain calm and follow any instructions from management staff or emergency personnel.
+Lock-downs may occur for many reasons, including (but not limited to) a hazardous chemical inside or outside the building, a weather-related event, or police action outside the building.
+In the event of a lockdown, please remain calm and follow any instructions from management staff or emergency personnel.